 #1 FOLLOW DIRECTIONS!!!
 Participation points will be deducted if that simple direction is too hard for you to follow.

-Materials Needed: iPad or Computer, Cellphone, headphone (next to iPad cart), paper, and pencil.
+Materials Needed: iPad or Computer, Cellphone, TI calculator, headphones (next to iPad cart), paper, and pencil.

 Think before you speak.
 There is always that one person who makes an insensitive comment.
 Don't be that person.